box/t3js/README.md

 ## Frequently Asked Questions

-### Why is there a dependency on jQuery?
+### Can I use this with older browsers?

-jQuery is used primarily for its browser-normalizing event handling so we can support IE8.
-We investigated creating our own event handling library, but ultimately decided it wasn't worth the time because we were using jQuery already.
-When we drop support for IE8, we'll be able to remove the dependence on jQuery and use the native browser event handling.
+We provide a custom version of T3 built with jQuery that is compatible with older browsers such as IE8.

 ### Why support IE8?

 The Box web application currently supports IE8 with a [planned end-of-life of December 31, 2015](https://support.box.com/hc/en-us/articles/200519838-What-Is-the-Box-Policy-for-Browser-and-OS-Support-).
-As such, T3 must continue to support IE8 until Box has officially end-of-lifed it.
+We will be dropping T3 support for IE8 at the same time.

 ## Support